 The three C's are the recipe to Dan Martell and SaaS Academy's success: Content, Community, and Coaching.
 Like other founders, Dan optimizes his clients' live learning for experience rather than information in that people don't need a thorough course on how exactly to do one thing.
 Rather, they need to be, according to Martell, “convinced to do the thing they know they should be doing.
 It's a subtlety.”

-That content is only made better by the power of community, the second C to SaaS Academy’s plan.
+That content is only made better by the power of community, the second C to SaaS Academy's growth plan is.
 Beyond learning alongside one another in a cohort-based course, Martell curates an entire experience for the students he teaches.
-By creating in-depth intake forms that get to the core of what each founder’s goal is and what they’re looking to achieve, Martell ensures these folks don’t just learn from one another — he ensures a bonded community is formed right off the bat.
+By creating in-depth intake forms of feedback that get to the core of what each founder's goal is and what they're looking to achieve, Martell ensures these folks don't just learn from one another — he ensures a bonded community is formed right off the bat.

 Coaching, the third C, comes quite naturally to Dan (as made evident by his 8-figure coaching business!
 But coaching goes beyond delivering quality content and fostering a community of kindred students.
 Where Martell's philosophy differs from most folks is in “rewarding the progress.”